boris-kz/CogAlg/README.md

 Autonomous cognition must start with analog inputs, such as video or audio.
 All symbolic data, including that in natural languages, is encoded by some prior cognitive process.
 To discover meaningful patterns in symbols, they must be decoded before being cross-compared.
 And the difficulty of decoding is exponential with the level of encoding, so hierarchical learning starting with raw sensory input is by far the easiest to implement.

 Such raw inputs have modality-specific properties and comparison should be adjusted accordingly.
 Which can be done by feedback or coded manually.
 For example, vision relies on reflected light: brightness or albedo don’t directly represent a source of impact, though they do represent resistance to a very "light" impact.
 Uniformity of albedo indicates some common underlying property, so it should form match patterns.
-But they should be defined indirectly, in a way that doesn’t depend on magnitude of albedo.
+But they should be defined in a way that doesn’t depend on magnitude of albedo.

 That means defining match through the only other derivative produced by basic comparison: as below-average absolute difference.
 Initial difference is across space, but it’s a product of past interactions in time (time is a macro-dimension due to a lower rate of change).
 Thus, difference or match across space is predictive of change or stability over time.